agb32/cosmadoc/docs/source/cosma.md

 ![COSMA photo](images/cosmaZoom.png)

-Welcome to the COSmology MAchine (COSMA)!
-Here, you will find some information about the COSMA5, COSMA7 and COSMA8 HPC facilities.
+Welcome to the Compute Optimised System for Modelling and Analysis (COSMA), components of which are also known as the COSmology MAchine (COSMA)!
+Here, you will find some information about the COSMA5, COSMA7 and COSMA8 HPC facilities, and the HPC Hardware Lab.

 COSMA is also known as the Compute Optimised System for Memory-intensive Algorithms.